roflcopterDorrie/govCMS-SaaS-vagrant/README.md

 ## Usage

-1. `git clone` this repo from github
+1. `git clone` this repo from github.
-2. Run `composer install`
+2. `composer install`.
-3. Run `vagrant up`
-4. Copy `sitefactory.default.yml` to `sitefactory.yml` and modify with your site factory details.
+4. `cp sitefactory.default.yml sitefactory.yml` and modify with your Site Factory details.
-5. Run `composer build-drupal`
+5. `composer acsf-test` to verify connection to ACSF.
+6. `composer build-docroot` to set up the codebase.
+7. `vagrant up` to build Beetbox VM.
+8. `composer build-drupal` sets up the database on the newly minted VM.
-6. Local site will run at `http://govCMS-SaaS-vagrant.local`
+9. Local site will be running at `http://govCMS-SaaS-vagrant.local`.

 ## Refresh database

-Run `composer sql-sync` to pull the live database and files and import locally.
+Run `composer sync` to pull the live database and files and import locally.

 ## Clear cache